chrishoermann/zod-prisma-types/Readme.md

 ## Generator options

-### useDecimalJs:
+### `useDecimalJs`

 > default: `true`

 This option lets you specify if the [decimal.js](https://mikemcl.github.io/decimal.js/) library is used to validate the `Prisma.Decimal` type.
 In Prisma decimal fields are represented by the decimal.js library (see [prisma docs](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-fields#working-with-decimal)).
-The output for both cases looks as follows:

 ```ts
 // If true the generator imports the `Decimal` class and generates the following output: